 A strong unseen presence has been felt on the stairs between the first and second floors.

-An apparition of a surly male apparition, dressed like an 18th or early 19th-century seaman has been seen.
+A surly male apparition, dressed like an 18th or early 19th-century seaman, has been seen.

-This bullying presence has walked through the kitchen and given a menacing glare to the cook before strolling out.
+This bullying presence has walked through the kitchen and given menacing glares to the cook before strolling out.

-In one of the dining rooms, the chairs and place settings are always rearranged during the night after the restaurant closes for the evening.
+In one of the dining rooms, the chairs and place settings are always rearranged during the night after the restaurant closes.

 Some entities must get together to talk about old times.
-Perhaps the sailors killed in the brawl mentioned above chose this place to haunt because of all the good times they had here, even if they were killed somewhere else.
+Perhaps the sailors killed in brawls chose this place to haunt because of all the good times they had here, even if they died violently somewhere else.

 The Basement Area Manifestations.

-A present day Savannah policeman went down to the basement out of curiosity.
-He witnessed apparitions of men carrying a very drunk apparition through the basement area, right past the blocked up wall.
-Perhaps some entities are looking for justice and told their tale in front of a policeman.
+A present day Savannah policeman once went down to the basement out of curiosity.
+He witnessed apparitions of men carrying a very drunk companion through the basement area, right past the blocked up wall.
+Perhaps some entities are looking for justice and have told their tales in front of a policeman.

-A waitress, went down to the restaurant’s basement to check it out.
-She became very dizzy and felt very sick to her stomach, so she quickly went back up the stairs.
+A waitress once went down to the restaurant’s basement to check it out.
+She became very dizzy and felt sick to her stomach, so she quickly went back up the stairs.
 Whenever she went in to work, she again felt sick.
 She got the message that the entities in the house were punishing her for entering the tunnel area, so she quit.

 The Paranormal Ghost Hunters of North Georgia investigated the Pirate’s House during a Ghoststock event.
 One investigator felt something trying to take his flashlight out of his pocket.
 When the investigator held the flashlight in his hand, his hand became colder and colder until he had to drop it on the floor!
 Some bullying presence was determined to get his way!

-Spirit Investigations has done a formal investigation with equipment and cameras.
+Spirit Investigations has done a formal inspection with equipment and cameras.
 It should be interesting to see their report.

-The pilot episode of Turner South’s new series “Haunted South” was shot at the Pirate’s House Restaurant in Savannah Georgia.
+The pilot episode of Turner South’s new series “Haunted South” was shot at the Pirate’s House Restaurant.

 20 East Broad Street